 Scientific evidence informs decisionmaking by the public, by health care professionals, and by health policymakers regarding the use and integration of complementary and integrative health approaches.

-- Develop and disseminate objective, evidence-based information on complementary and integrative health interventions.
+- Disseminate objective evidence-based information on complementary and integrative health interventions.